w3c/wai-curricula/content/designer/inclusive-design-process.md

 ### Topic: User Research

-Explain different aspects for organizations conducting user research to involve people with disabilities.
+Refer back to [foundation module 2: People and Digital Technology](/curricula/foundation-modules/people-and-digital-technology/).
+Discuss how organizations conducting user research can include different accessibility features, barriers, and requirements that relate to people with disabilities.

 #### Learning Outcomes for Topic